Finals Rescheduled Again

 In 2000, Mike published a research paper titled, "Do Consumer's Respond to Ecolabels?: Evidence from a Market Experiment Using Contingent Valuation," in the Pennsylvania Economic Review, Spring 2000.

 As a member of the Millersville University faculty, Mike has been involved in projects and consulting activities totaling over half a million dollars in corporate partnerships and government and foundation grants in support of the university's mission.
 In addition, Mike's research and his connection to economic and personal finance education via the CEE has resulted in feature stories and quotes in local and regional newspapers including the Lancaster New Era, Lancaster Sunday News, Lancaster Business2Business, Harrisburg Patriot News, Central Penn Business Journal, and Central Penn Parent.
 Mike has also appeared on WGAL News, Blue Ridge Cable News, WHP 580, and is a three time guest on WITF's Radio Smart Talk program.
-Mike is also a guest lecturer for regional organizations and industry associations including the Rotarty Club, Lancaster Estate Planning Council, and the Pathways Institute for Life Long Learning.
+Mike is also a guest lecturer for regional organizations and industry associations including the Rotary Club, Lancaster Estate Planning Council, Central Penn Business Journal's Real Estate Development Conference, and the Pathways Institute for Life Long Learning.

 Mike received his BA in Economics (1991) from the State University of New York at Geneseo and his MS and PhD in Economics (1993, 1998) from the University of Kentucky.
 He has been a member of the Millersville University faculty since 1995.